EvilForge/Gro-Shine-F-AltFW/README.md

 LOTS of respect to the guy that created this originally.. https://github.com/otti/Growatt_ShineWiFi-S (and of course, all the repos he used to create his work)

 --UPDATE--
 I use ESPHome on the ShineWIfi-F device and the growattinverter.yaml file for the config.
 Works well!
-But I left all this in case someone wants it..although it didn't work when I flashed it this time?
-But I can't devote time to debugging, since i only have one device and it's working with ESPHome.
+But I left all this in case someone wants it..although it didn't work when I flashed it recently as a test?
+Unfortunately I can't devote time to debugging, since I only have one device and it's working with ESPHome.
 --UPDATE--

 ## How I backed up and updated the device: ##